Ensono/amido.github.io/docs/index.md

 Stacks enables teams to gain momentum on digital transformation.
 Stacks helps de-risk project delivery.
-Stacks enables project teams to focus on solving business challanges rather than technical overheads.
+Stacks enables project teams to focus on solving business challenges rather than technical overheads.

 ## What is Stacks